josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🔬_lost_checks_and_balances.md

 # 🔬 Lost Checks and Balances
 **First created:** 2025-09-20 | **Last updated:** 2025-09-29
-*How dissenting individuals were nudged away from panels and committees during the early behavioural insights rollout (2012–2016), reducing scrutiny and distorting the public record.*
+*How dissenting individuals were nudged away from panels and committees during the early behavioural insights rollout (2012–2016), reducing scrutiny and distorting the public record*

 ---